 It’s expected that both operability and fuel consumption will be significantly improved than if the vehicles were to be fuelled by mineral diesel.

-We are delighted that HVO’s environmental and logistical credentials are being increasingly noted – proven by more than a 100% increase in UK uptake in the last year and we hope that other councils will follow in BCP’s green footsteps.
+HVO’s credentials are being increasingly noted – proven by more than a two-fold increase in UK uptake in the last year and we hope that other councils will follow in BCP’s green footsteps.

 What is HVO fuel?